 I first borrowed this book from my friend who insisted it was worth a read and that I needed to get lost in the pages as soon as possible.
 She was right.
 I can’t fault it.

-Louisa Clark, a 27 year old fashion eccentric who lives in her own comfortable bubble, finds herself at the job center after being made redundant at her beloved cafe after 6 years of employment.
-With very little options available to her, she miraculously succeeds in getting a job as a carer for a 35 year old quadriplegic, Will Traynor, who sees her as nothing more than an frustrating irritation who talks too much.
-The more time they spend together, the more she gets to know who he was before his accident and begins to understand his cold demeanor, not just towards her, but to others also.
+Louisa Clark, a 27 year old fashion eccentric who lives in her own comfortable bubble, finds herself at the job centre after being made redundant at her beloved cafe after 6 years of employment.
+With very little options available to her, she miraculously succeeds in getting a job as a carer for a 35 year old quadriplegic, Will Traynor, who sees her as nothing more than a frustrating irritation who talks too much.
+The more time they spend together, the more she gets to know who he was before his accident and begins to understand his cold demeanour, not just towards her, but to others also.
 Louisa soon realises that what Will wants, is to have a life with his own choices, rather than having people make decision for him.
-After 2 years since the accident, he’s still not emotionally adapted to his confined wheelchair life and resents every single day in it, compared to his previous independant world full of travel, adventure, business and pleasure.
+Two years since the accident, he’s still not emotionally adapted to his confined wheelchair life and resents every single day in it, compared to his previous independent life full of travel, adventure, business and pleasure.

 It’s a very uplifting, deeply emotional love story that you can’t put down until you reach the last page.

 What I love most about this book is that it allows you time to get to know both characters, who they were before and how they adapt throughout the story together.
 You’ll spend the whole time sharing Louisa’s determination to fight for Will’s life, but at the same time seeing the world through Will’s eye and wishing it was all over.

 ‘It has been,’ I told him, ‘the best six months of my entire life.’

 And then, just like that, my heart broke.

 All I can really say to anyone reading this, is that you need to read this book, even if you have watched the film first.
 It actually follows the story really well.

 I found this book to be beautifully written and without fault.
 It’s definitely in my favourites!